 This is unknown to many but is a serious step back for databases, which have, for some time, have enjoyed application independence for some time.
 The application interacts with the database with a common language called SQL.
 SAP is proposing that while its applications will use the common language now, it is changing the standards on what databases it will certify.

 Should SAP be Deciding The Database Customers Purchase for SAP Applications?

 Couldn’t Oracle say that only its applications should be running on its database?
-No doubt, Oracle’s opinion is that all their applications are superior to all SAP’s applications.
-So why not simply disallow any application but those sold by Oracle to run on Oracle?
-Obviously, it is a hypothetical question, and Oracle would lose business from doing this.
+No doubt, Oracle’s opinion is that all their applications are superior to all SAP applications.
+So why not merely disallow any application but those sold by Oracle to run on Oracle?
+It is a hypothetical question, and Oracle would lose business from doing this.

 This is an exciting repositioning of the question.
 It highlights the fact that vendors should not be prescribing to customers what they run with the application or database they are selling.

 HANA as a Database to Beat All Competitors

 There is an essential distinction between SAP and other database vendors.
 Different database vendors sell into accounts where they do not control the application layer.
 SAP does not.
 Is it true, as some have claimed, that the HANA database is so competitive with other databases that it is desired by companies outside of those that use SAP?
 SAP HANA is not marketed to and not used by anyone but companies that run SAP applications.
 So how competitive is the HANA database then?
 That is how much superior technology and excellent value is the HANA database if it can only be marketed to SAP customers?
 Think about it.
 SAP has proposed its world-beating database is so superior, so why not use it for non-SAP applications?